yuri-rage/fpp-yuri-config/README.md

 However, the default configuration of wpa_supplicant + ConnMan make that rather difficult.
 ConnMan is great for simple wifi connectivity.
 Adding a second interface seems quite problematic, and I never had any success getting ConnMan to automatically connect the second interface.
 So, I opted to leave Falcon Player's wifi connection scheme completely blank and script some iwd/iwctl commands to "force" the issue to my liking.

+The following steps should be executed via the command line (I used an ssh shell).
+Fair warning...if you aren't somewhat familiar with the Linux command line, this may prove slightly difficult.

 #### Step 1: Install iwd
 `sudo apt-get install iwd`